 It's rare to need snow chains unless you live in an isolated area hit with heavy snow, and where the roads are not cleared.
 They must be removed to drive on a metalled road without a reasonable covering of snow.

-Consider changing to winter or all season tyres – these have a higher silica content in the tread which prevents it hardening at lower temperatures, and therefore gives better grip in cold wet conditions.
+Consider changing to winter tyres or all-season tyres – these have a higher silica content in the tread which prevents it hardening at lower temperatures, and therefore gives better grip in cold, wet conditions.